 Key Takeaways

-Introduction to Healthcare Data Integrations
+Why Healthcare Data Formats Matter in Integrations

 In healthcare, big changes are happening thanks to lots of data from various places.
 This includes EHRs, wearables, and video calls for health, which have all boosted the data amount big time.3 From 2013 to 2020, the data world grew from 153 exabytes to a mind-blowing 2,314 exabytes.3 Making sense of all this data is super important for better patient care, smooth operations, and major medical discoveries.